Day trips from Belfast

 Mussenden Temple is located in the beautiful surroundings of Downhill Demesne near Castlerock in County Londonderry.
 It perches dramatically on a 120 ft cliff top, high above the Atlantic Ocean on the north-western coast of Northern Ireland, offering spectacular views westwards over Downhill Strand towards Magilligan Point and County Donegal and to the east Castlerock beach towards Portstewart, Portrush and Fair Head.

 An island whose ancient history stretches back in time hundreds of years Rathlin Island has played its part in the legends of Robert the Bruce of Scotland, the massacre of Sorley Boy’s family and Viking raids.
 Its waters harbour shipwrecks from World War II and WWI and over 40 wrecks were lost to the cold deeps of the Sea of Moyle.
 Rathlin Island is where you need to go to see puffins.

 The bridge itself is a crossing between N. Ireland to the Island of Carrick-a-Rede.
 It is made of planks, wire, rope and netting suspended 100 feet in the air and crossed 60 across the water to the Island.
 The rope bridge is maintained and managed by the National Trust which ensures that the bridge is safe to cross.

 This is just a start on the beauty of Northern Ireland outside of Belfast.
-Many folks never get to see beyond the city and the Causeway Coast but there is much to see beyond Belfast and this is just a tiny portion.
+Many folks never get to see beyond the city and the Causeway Coast or the Giant’s Causeway but there is much to see beyond Belfast and this is just a tiny portion.
 Rent a car, start driving and get yourself lost only then will you see the real beauty of Ireland.